0xUO/qa-project/README.md

 ![Risk Assessment](figures/RiskAssessment.png)

 ## TESTING: ---

 Testing the application was an essential portion of the development process.
-Unit Testing:Pytest

 Unit testing was used to test functions/functionality of the app.
 Unit tests were written to ensure the Create, Read, Update and Delete functions worked correctly.
 These tests were automated through Jenkins using webhooks.
-A successful build in which ass tests passed is displayed below.

 A Coverage report shows what percentage of statements were included in the tests, this was outputted as HTML files.
-Below is a visualisation of the coverage report
+Below is a visualisation of the coverage report.

 ![CoverageReport](figures/CoverageReport.png)

-This shows that 99% overall coverage.
-All tests must pass for the build to be successful, a single failed test marks the overall build as failed.
+Another form of testing that could be used is Intergration testing using selenum.
+This would be used to also test the the functions of the program in a virtual live envirnment.
+This form of testing would be able to simulate keyboard input and mouse clicks to ensure these elements of the program work as intended.
+Intergration test would be written for all the forms within the app to test their functionality.

 ## The APP: ---